Boxwood (Buxus Sempervirens)

 • Coma

-• Death by respiratory paralysis.
+• Death due to Respiratory paralysis.

 In dogs, the LD is 5 g leaves/kg body weight.
-The lethal dose of pure buxine is 0.1 g/kg body mass.
+The lethal dose of pure Buxine is 0.1 g/kg body mass.

 The clinical symptoms of boxwood poisoning typically develop within 30 minutes to a few hours after ingestion and can vary in severity depending on the amount ingested and the individual sensitivity of the animal.
 The course of poisoning can be divided into different stages: